Pogona: In captivity

-The central bearded dragon is the most common species in captivity, as well as one of the most popular pet reptiles, with some smaller species such as Pogona henrylawsoni being used as substitutes where there is less housing space available.

-Introduced into the U.S. as pets during the 1990s, bearded dragons are a species that have gained much popularity as an exotic pet.
+The central bearded dragon is the most common species in captivity, as well as one of the most popular pet reptiles, with some smaller species such as Pogona henrylawsoni being used as substitutes where less housing space is available.
+Introduced into the U.S. as pets during the 1990s, bearded dragons have gained much popularity as an exotic pet.
 This popularity has been sustained, even after Australia banned the sale of its wildlife as pets in the 1960s.

 Generally, the bearded dragon is a solitary animal.
-Male bearded dragons are usually housed alone, as they will fight with other males and breed with females.
+Males are usually housed alone, as they fight with other males and breed with females.
 Captive adults reach about 40 to 61 cm from head to tail, weigh 290 to 600 g and live for about 10 to 15 years and longer with good care.
 They have been known to live up to about 15 years in captivity, and the current world record is 18 years.

-Through selective breeding, there are many different versions of the central bearded dragon; these are referred to as "morphs".
-There are a few main genetic traits, including "hypomelanism" and "translucent", which refer to traits physically displayed by the dragon.
-Bearded dragons with hypomelanism (or hypos) tend to have lighter and more vibrant coloration.
-Translucents (or trans) have a less opaque quality to their skin, making their colors seem stronger, and have black eyes.
-There are also "leatherbacks" (reduced scale texture to give a smoother skin), "silkbacks" (softer outer skin) and "German giants" (larger than average).
-Silkbacks in particular require special care as they have far more delicate skin, and as such, require different UV and humidity requirements.
-They also tend to live shorter lifespans.
+Through selective breeding, many different versions of the central bearded dragon have been developed, referred to as "morphs".
+They have a few main genetic traits, including "hypomelanism" and "translucent", which refer to traits physically displayed by the dragon.
+Bearded dragons with hypomelanism often tend to have lighter and more vibrant coloration.
+Translucents have a less opaque quality to their skin, making their colors seem stronger, and have black eyes.
+Also, "leatherbacks" have reduced scale texture to give a smoother skin, "silkbacks" have softer outer skin, and "German giants" are larger than average.
+Silkbacks in particular require special care, as they have far more delicate skin, and as such, require different UV and humidity requirements.
+They also tend to live shorter lives.